haxiomic/webcore/ROADMAP.md

-- Stop event loop thread from swift

-- Should we use `openGLES2` not 3?
-    - Yes probably, but what about extensions like float textures?
 - [ ] Image via stb_image
-    - test image
-        - when we reformat from 3 to 4 channels, alpha is set to 0.
-Is this at a mismatch with the web?
     - .src
-- Maybe rename HaxeApp -> HaxeAppView or similar
-- !!! sometimes audio does not stop after app close (and app kill)

 - Lock with the audio source when using it in mixSources to prevent use-after-free of the decoder
     - Since it's not locked, the decoder can be changed, and then cleared by the GC (while a reference is held )